 Look for the 2018 RAV4 Hybrid to again rate 34/30/32 mpg city/highway/combined, regardless of trim level.
 All RAV4s are tuned to use regular-grade 87-octane fuel.

 Will it have new features?

-Not in the wake of the additional safety equipment Toyota brought to the 2017 RAV4 line.
+Otherwise, the ’18 features roster will again be highlighted by safety equipment Toyota brought to the 2017 RAV4 line.
 All versions of 2018 model should retain “Top Safety Pick+” status while carrying over with no significant additions or alterations.
 Figure on every model continuing with standard Bluetooth connectivity, a rearview camera, and Toyota’s Entune infotainment system.
 All XLE models, including the Hybrid, gain dual-zone automatic climate control and a power sunroof.
-SE and its Hybrid sibling add blind-spot alert with rear cross-traffic detection, a height-adjustable power liftgate, heated front seats, leatherette upholstery, and steering-wheel paddle shifters.
+SE a`nd its Hybrid sibling add blind-spot alert with rear cross-traffic detection, a height-adjustable power liftgate, heated front seats, leatherette upholstery, and steering-wheel paddle shifters.
 All Limited variants have a power driver seat with memory, full LED headlights, and in-dash GPS navigation.
 The Platinum would include a surround-view camera system, heated steering wheel, and a hands-free power liftgate that’s activated by waggling your foot under the bumper.